 Seamanship at your fingertips

 First published in 1956, the text is mostly bullet lists of nuggets of practical information that you can use right away.
 This isn’t a book designed for you to sit down and read cover to cover, although you can do that.
-It’s not an encyclopedia of sailing (I will post a review of that book later), it’s the Readers Digest version.
+It’s not an encyclopedia of sailing (I posted a review of that book elsewhere), it’s the Readers Digest version.
 This is a book that you can turn to when you need to quickly learn (or remember) how to do something.

 Along the left side of the back cover is an index to the sections of the book that are marked with tabs printed in the outer margins.
 Need to remember how to jibe a spinnaker?
 Just open the book to the corresponding tab and there it is presented in a way that you can absorb in a minute or less.
 Think of it as Google with only one answer to read.
 Most topics are covered in one page or two facing pages, for example, anchoring problems below.